sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

     key                = global                 ; Only one instance and ; has a fixed key ”global"
     status             = "enable"/"disable"     ; QLM status
-    latency-boundaries = 8 * 64VCHAR            ; Array of latency boundaries in string format, unit is ns
+    latency-ranges     = 16 * 64VCHAR           ; Array of latency ranges in string format, unit is ns

     Example:
     > keys *TAM_QLM_TABLE*